 In today’s society, people take precautions to protect many of their belongings — whether it’s putting a password on their computer, installing anti-virus software on their electronic devices, or using EMI Shielding, which has a market that is expected to increase 5.5% each year by 2024.
 But oftentimes, people forget to protect one of their most important belongings: their home.
 Burglaries and home invasions are all too common, so if you’re looking for a few ways to increase the security of your home, keep reading.

 First things first, it’s important to make sure you give the appearance that your home is, in fact, secure.
 You can take steps like installing a fence around the perimeter of your property — which can be beneficial for keeping pets and children in while keeping intruders out.
 Additionally, you should invest in a home security system.
 Having security cameras and motion activated lights around the outside of your house can be enough to deter burglars from even trying to enter your home.
 And if someone does come onto your property, the security system will help identify them if needed.
 Another simple step to take is to keep blinds and curtains closed.
-If you keep blinds and curtains closed, it gives people a better chance to scope out what’s inside.
+Window shades work as well and are one of the most common forms of window treatments.
+If you keep blinds, curtains, and shades closed, it gives people a better chance to scope out what’s inside.
 So, they’ll be less likely to try to enter if they don’t know what you have inside.
 Overall, giving the appearance that your home is as secure as possible can be beneficial when it comes to making people think twice before trying to enter your home.

 And lastly, it’s important to keep the design and layout of your home in mind when considering which security features to add.
 While 76% of homeowners decide to change the style of their kitchen when renovating, thinking about increasing security of windows and doors in places like the kitchen and living room can be beneficial too.
 Windows that are left open, unlocked, or are in a discreet place in a home are usually targeted during burglaries.
 So always make sure your windows stay locked and you can even invest in smart locks that tell you when a window or door is open.
 Additionally, for sliding doors, you can set something in the middle of the bottom track of the door so it can’t be opened without removing the item first.
 All in all, ensuring you don’t have any old windows or doors that can easily be broken into is something that you should do when thinking about the overall security of your home.